 Annie is an inquisitive and eclectic designer, proficient in experiential and creative solutions.
-Her passions centre around the role of sociology, culture, and media within the built environment.
-Through her design approach, she seeks to curate emotive and engaging spatial experiences.
+Their passions center around the role of sociology, culture, and media within the built environment.
+Through their design approach, they seek to curate emotive and engaging spatial experiences.

 Annie has a number of creative pursuits including product design and exhibition curation.
-With a keen interest in materials, body and form, she dedicates her spare time to various woven and handcrafted projects.
+With a keen interest in materials, body and form, they dedicate their spare time to various woven and handcrafted projects.